BillyZac/babel-with-react/README.md

 # Babel with React

+A starting point for building React with Babel.
 Babel takes inline html, known as JSX, and transpiles it into a call to `React.createElement()`, which creates the html for us.

 ## Setup
 Using Babel preset for React.